wesleycamargo/azure-docs.pt-br/articles/dns/dns-getstarted-create-recordset-portal.md

 <properties
-   pageTitle="Criar um conjunto de registros e registros para uma zona DNS usando o portal do Azure | Microsoft Azure" description="Como criar registros de host para o DNS do Azure e criar conjuntos de registros e registros usando o portal do Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="Create a record set and records for a DNS Zone using the Azure portal | Microsoft Azure" description="How to create host records for Azure DNS and create record sets and records using the Azure portal" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>